Ask Your AI To Fill This

 Natural Language input

-Ok, now in 2026 writing formal expressions is considered old-fashion and waste of keystrokes.
+In 2026 writing formal expressions is considered old-fashion and waste of keystrokes.
 People probably never will write regexes, Excel formulas and home brew DSL rules again.
 Not at the site like this.

 It's simple.
 Let's add a request that some LLM on the backend will transform into a rule?
 But I don't want to deal with LLM keys, and local ones that I'm able to run on my tiny server are bad.
-And what will be with that LLM in two years?
+And what will happen with that LLM in two years?

 Ask Your AI